-We’ve had lots of fun in our community talking about many topics surrounding why doing something outside our normal routine is good for us.
-From planning carer-friendly staycations and creating moments of fun over the summer, to taking a couple minutes out of our day to reflect on how we're doing.
+We’ve had lots of fun in the Mobilise Community talking about many topics surrounding why doing something outside our normal routine is good for us.
+From taking up a new hobby to taking a couple minutes out of our day to reflect on how we're doing.

 And we’re reporting back on how great it’s made us feel.

 It comes back to the old saying that,

 “A change is as good as a rest”

 And let’s face it, sometimes, a straightforward ‘rest’ can seem a far off reality!
 Especially right now, with access to respite so limited.
 So we've been looking at the benefits of 'a change' - 'a break from the norm'.

 However, for some of us, the mere thought of all this extra ‘effort’ may put us off.
 But.